paul-g/brabble/readme.md

    [TopCoder](http://topcoder.com) provide a host of real-time online programming contests (often thousands of contestants) so are a great way to gain some contest experiences
-4. You will also find useful to read about
+4. You will also find it useful to read about
    [Java Collections API](http://docs.oracle.com/javase/7/docs/api/java/util/Collections.html)

 ## Useful Books